USUSDW/sp22-discord-bot/README.md

 ```

 At this point, we have a fully functioning Discord bot with numerous commands that can be interfaced with.

-# LECTURER NOTES
-At this point, the code should match `main_bot.py`

 ## `commands.Bot` Default Help Command
 We can get information about the commands we have defined on our bot by sending the message `$ help`.
 We can ask for help information on specific commands with `$ help [command]`.